ireneher/hinuke/README.md

 * **Rename** nodes in panel selection (two modes: replace or absolute).

 ### Knob Share ###
 Properties menu tool to edit knobs in batch.
-Value is propagated from current node to others of the same type, according to user selection.
+The value is propagated from the current node to others of the same type, according to user selection.

-Here is a very simple example where the colour knob is shared from _Constant1_ to all other _Constant_ nodes except _Constant4_.
+Here is a very simple example where the _colour_ knob is shared from _Constant1_ to all other _Constant_ nodes except _Constant4_.

 ![HIKnobShare gif](doc/images/knobshare/example.gif)